joaovictortr/ricart_agrawala/README.md

 > make

-The generated executable is generated in the bin directory.
+The compiled executable can be found in the bin directory.
 The executable provides a --help flag to show available parameters and how to run the simulation.

 ## Generating the Documentation